sixcious/url-incrementer/_docs/HELP.md

 You can use Multi Incrementing with AUTO and the Toolkit to generate links or open tabs.
 In these modes, it will do a simultaneous multi-increment on all the parts you selected.

 ## Date Incrementing
-Increment dates and times in URLs by changing the Base to *Date Time* and providing a date format that is based on the selection!
+Increment dates and times in URLs by changing the `Base` to `Date Time` and providing a date format that is based on the selection!
 The "smallest" part of the date you selected will then be incremented.
 For example, if you selected a pattern like month/day/year, then day will be incremented by the interval.

 Important: Each part of the date needs to be separated by a non date-format character (like 2018/01/25 or 2018-01-25 for example) or the format needs to contain only fixed-width date formats without any separators (e.g. "20180125").
-The following formats are variable-width and not allowed without separators: mmmm, Mmmm, MMMM, m, d, h, i, s, l
+The following formats are variable-width and not allowed without separators: `mmmm`, `Mmmm`, `MMMM`, `m`, `d`, `h`, `i`, `s`,`l`.

 #### Date Selection and Format Examples